vietnqw/VeriNews/docs/designs/04-backend-ai-ml-services.md

 - ❌ Anthropic Provider (partially defined, not implemented)
 - ❌ Local Model deployment
 - ❌ Other language support (Vietnamese/English only)
+- ❌ Multi-hop query expansion
+- ❌ Query reformulation based on retrieval results

+---

+## Related Documentation

+- **Retrieval Pipeline**: See `02-backend-retrieval-pipeline.md` for the complete retrieval workflow
+- **Verification Pipeline**: See `03-backend-verification-pipeline.md` for stance classification and verdict aggregation
+- **API Layer**: See `01-backend-api-layer.md` for endpoint details
+- **Database**: See `05-backend-database.md` for data models
+- **Cache Layer**: See `06-backend-cache-layer.md` for Redis caching strategy